rmjrmj/MALN/README.md

 The project contains the source code of the TCSVT submitted paper "MALN: Multimodal adversarial learning network for conversational emotion recognition".
 The paper introduces a novel architecture for emotional recognition in conversation.

-Since the manuscript is still in the review stage, we only provide the main part of the model (including the model architecture and the training, evaluation process).
-After the paper is accepted, we will reorganize and open source all the codes in this project.

 We implement the MALN in PyTorch platform and all experiments are conducted on a server with one GTX 1080Ti GPU.

 # Requirements